Free Larry Hoover Benefit Concert: Merchandise

 On the night of the concert, West would announce a collection of "Free Larry Hoover" clothing to coincide with the event.
 Created by Yeezy Gap as part of West's "Engineered by Balenciaga" series, they were exclusively available for purchase on the Amazon Fashion store.
 Clothing consisted of t-shirts, hoodies, jumpsuits, baseball tees, hats, and repurposed Levi's jeans, with prices ranging from USD$60 to USD$400.
-All merchandise featured the words "Free Hoover" printed in all caps in white block lettters.
+All merchandise featured the words "Free Hoover" printed in all caps in white block letters.
 West and Drake would wear the merchandise during the show itself.

 Ticket sales

 Amazon Music broadcast

 There are currently no verifiable published ticket sale records available for this concert, but multiple sources estimate that there were about 70,000 people in attendance.

 Theatrical broadcast

 Along with its broadcast on Amazon Music, select IMAX theaters in the United States would play the concert film.
 Tickets for the film would first appear online on December 6, 2021, through multiple ticket websites.

 Jennifer Salke, head of Amazon Studios, expressed that the company was "extremely proud to be working with Kanye and Drake on this historic concert in support of a cause they are both so passionate about, and to collaborate across Amazon for this epic entertainment event".